 Love lemon balm?
 Perhaps you would like to see my lemon balm pesto too!

 With lots of pots of herbs in my back yard, I've been loving to cook with these fresh and fragrant pops of flavour.
-If you love herby recipes too then you may like to see my rosemary chicken fillets (most popular chicken recipe on the site!) and my coriander pesto pasta.
+If you love herby recipes too then you may like to see my rosemary chicken fillets (most popular chicken recipe on the site!), my Italian herb chicken, my air fryer boneless skinless chicken thighs and my coriander pesto pasta.
 Both fragrant and delicious!

 And for a fruity chicken dinner, I think you will love my nectarine basil chicken recipe!